Castlevania III: Dracula's Curse

-Castlevania III: Dracula's Curse is an action-adventure platform video game developed and published by Konami for the Nintendo Entertainment System.
-It was released in Japan in 1989, and in North America in 1990, and in Europe by Palcom in 1992.
-It was later released on the Virtual Console for the Wii, Nintendo 3DS, and Wii U.
+Castlevania III: Dracula's Curse is a 1989 action-platform game developed and published by Konami for the Nintendo Entertainment System.
+It was released on December 22, 1989 in Japan, September 19, 1990 in North America and in May 1992 in PAL regions by Konami's Palcom publishing label.

-Castlevania III: Dracula's Curse is the third installment in the Castlevania video game series.
-It is a prequel to the original Castlevania (much like the earlier Game Boy game Castlevania: The Adventure), set a few centuries before the events of the original game.
-The game's protagonist is Trevor C. Belmont, an ancestor of the original hero Simon Belmont.
+Despite being the third numbered installment in the Castlevania series, Castlevania III: Dracula's Curse is a prequel to the original Castlevania (1986), being set a few centuries before its events.
+The game's protagonist is Trevor Belmont, an ancestor of Simon Belmont, who is called into action to vanquish the forces of Dracula.
+Relinquishing the role-playing and action-adventure elements from Castlevania II: Simon's Quest, the game returns to the action-platforming gameplay of the original Castlevania but also introduces new concepts to the formula such as branching level pathes and multiple playable characters.

+Castlevania III received positive critical reception.
+Multiple critics called the game a great return to roots for the Castlevania series and many highlighted the game's soundtrack as a point of praise.
+The game has been re-released on the Virtual Console for the Wii, Nintendo 3DS and Wii U. The game was later adapted into the first two seasons of the animated 2017 Castlevania television series.

 Gameplay

-Castlevania III abandons the action-adventure and role-playing elements of its immediate predecessor Castlevania II: Simon's Quest and returns to the platform game roots of the first Castlevania title.
-Unlike Castlevania, however, Castlevania III is non-linear: Trevor, the main character, can be assisted by one of three possible companions, and after completing the first level, and at several other points throughout the game, the player is given a choice of two branching paths to follow.
+Castlevania III abandons the action-adventure and role-playing elements of its immediate predecessor Castlevania II: Simon's Quest and returns to the platform game roots of the original Castlevania.
+Unlike the first Castlevania, however, Castlevania III is non-linear: Trevor, the main character, can be assisted by one of three possible companions, and after completing the first level, and at several other points throughout the game, the player is given a choice of two branching paths to follow.
 The player can obtain multiple endings depending on the choices they make throughout the game.

 There are two main routes through the game's sixteen stages, which are referred to as blocks and are broken down into several sections.
 The second stage is an optional excursion for picking up one of the three partner characters, and the main branch occurs part way through the third stage.
 Each route contains a total of nine stages (ten if the player takes the optional second stage).
 The upper route takes the player across the lake to the main bridge, entering Dracula's castle through the front gate, while the lower route takes the player through a series of tunnels and caverns, leading to a climb up the cliff face below the castle.
 The lower route also features one short branching section of its own at stage 6.
 The two paths converge in the main hall of the castle.